TTTT101/Shortest-Path-Bellman-Ford/README.md

 ![image](https://github.com/user-attachments/assets/76b03328-36e3-4874-9369-95f029021460)

 ## Algorithm implemented

 In Python, Bellman Ford only requires Numpy package to solve.
 The l1_distances and lmax_distances matrices are calculated based on differences between coordinates.
+And the Cost Matrix combines shipping costs with either L1 or Lmax distances to form a graph’s weight matrix.

 	•	  L1 Distance: Sum of absolute differences in each dimension.
 	•	  Lmax Distance: Maximum absolute difference across dimensions.

- 2. Cost Matrix:
-	•	Combines shipping costs with either L1 or Lmax distances to form a graph’s weight matrix.

- 3. Bellman-Ford Algorithm:
+ 1. Bellman-Ford Algorithm:
 	•	Iteratively updates the shortest path costs from a source node to other nodes.
 	•	Tracks the arcs (edges) used to achieve the minimum cost for each node.

- 4. Path Reconstruction:
+ 2. Path Reconstruction:
-	•
+	•	Tracks the arcs used for minimum cost
-After determining the shortest paths, reconstructs and prints the paths between nodes.
+	•	After determining the shortest paths, reconstructs and prints the shortest path for each node:

 ## Results visualized